Using Copyright Notices

 Any unauthorised broadcasting, public performance, copying or re-recording will constitute an infringement of copyright.

-Another cover all statement, this one is designed for use on sound recordings, but can easily be adapted to apply to other types of work.
+Again this is reiterating the default position (it does not add any extra legal protection) but you will commonly see such statements added as an attempt to deter infringement.
+This one is designed for use on sound recordings, but can easily be adapted to apply to other types of work.

 The wording makes it clear that the authors rights are taken very seriously.
 For maximum effect you can combine (a) and (b).